beni045/gesture_controlled_robot_pet/README.md

    `python3 server_v9.py`

 ### Atlas 200DK
-1. Login to Atlas 200 DK from PC (Refer to this [guide](https://www.notion.so/hiascend/Atlas-200-DK-Setup-Guide-070b907c3c124381bdd6721618b81ef8) on how to setup and access).
+1. Login to Atlas 200 DK from PC (Refer to this [guide](https://hiascend.notion.site/Atlas-200-DK-Setup-Guide-070b907c3c124381bdd6721618b81ef8) on how to setup and access).
 Note, it is required to use `VScode` with `Remote-SSH` extension to login remotely, otherwise you might not get the video stream to display on your PC.

 2. On Atlas 200 DK, git clone this repo
     (No internet access?
 Just try connecting Atlas 200 Dk to a router with Ethernet Cable.
-For details, check [official document](https://support.huaweicloud.com/intl/en-us/environment-deployment-Atlas200DK1012/atlased_04_0012.html) or [our router connecter guide](https://github.com/kylerhunag/gesture_controlled_robot_pet/wiki/Router-Connection-Setup-Guide))
+For details, check [official document](https://support.huaweicloud.com/intl/en-us/environment-deployment-Atlas200DK1012/atlased_04_0012.html) or [our router connection guide](https://github.com/kylerhunag/gesture_controlled_robot_pet/wiki/Router-Connection-Setup-Guide))

     `git clone https://github.com/kylerhunag/gesture_controlled_robot_pet.git`